 Table 3: Average total, idle and active time in seconds for both groups (with standard deviations).
-The differences in idle and active time are significant, and Cohen's d is given.
+The differences in idle and active time are signifi-

 Figure 7: For each condition, the solid line shows the percentage of students who completed each goal.
 The dashed line shows the percentage of students who viewed each goal for at least 10 seconds.